 Guide

-Aplós is a user-friendly template for Vitepress that allows you to quickly set up and customize your website.
-In just a few simple steps, you can configure the template to match your preferences.
-Let's walk through the process:
+Aplós is a user-friendly theme for Steno that lets you quickly build and customize a website.
+In a few steps you can configure the theme, create pages, and publish the generated static files.

 Initialization